santiment/academy/src/docs/sanapi/metrics/history-price/index.md

 ---
-title: Neuro API - History Price
+title: SanAPI - History Price
 author: Santiment Team
 ---
 Gets the historical price of an asset in BTC or USD for a given time